Founding of the Parish

 Background to Fareham in the 1830’s

-In 1834 Fareham had a population of 4,402 people and only 690 houses.
+In 1831 Fareham had a population of 5,579 people.
 It was a prosperous market town and its port exported bricks and chimneys for which the town was famous.
-It was also in this year that Fareham had its first bank.
+In 1834 Fareham had its first bank.

 The Parish church was the ancient church of St Peter & St Paul at the top of the High Street.